jarenadams21/platos-last-stand/heisenberg-and-hubbard/README.md

 4. How both systems behave (classical vs quanta)
 5. Results
 6. Problems in Anthropology, Minerals, or Fluid would be fun
+7. A differentiable manifold (probably) to yield valid calculus
+8. The uncertainty principle..
+9. Diffeomorphism
+10. Wolfgang Pauli.

+##### S(1) vs S(2) vs S(3)
+* "The key difference between group 1 and group 2 components is that everyone group 1 components have unpaired electrons in their outermost orbital, whereas group 2 components have paired electrons in their outermost orbital.
+S block components are found in groups 1 and 2 of the periodic table."